 - To establish and develop Pegasus Airlines Security Policy by including elements ensuring the implementation and the continuity of applicable regulations issued by the NCASP, Turkish DGCA's instructions and directives as well as International Civil Aviation Security Standards defined on ICAO Annex 17 Security, ECAC Doc.
-30 Part 2 Security, IATA SeMS and IOSA requirements, - To ensure that Aviation Security is considered as a core element of the Corporate Commitment and that it is implemented in all activities of the company, and to make sure that the necessary security measures are taken in a timely manner to ensure the continuity of Aviation Security, - To ensure the preparation, implementation and maintenance of the Air Carrier Security Program (ACSP) and its associated Supplementary Station Procedures (SSPs) in accordance with the requirements of relevant national and international regulations, - To monitor the adequacy of the procedures and compliance with these procedures, ensure that current regulations (SeMS) are carried out, - To determine the lines of Safety and Security accountability throughout the organization within his/her respective defined operational area, - To monitor the performance of Safety, Security and compliance functions and to implement the procedures in accordance with external sources, applicable National and International regulations, original equipment manufacturers, standards of Pegasus Airlines, defined and desired operational safety and security objectives, Pegasus safety and security policies, - To have accountability for Safety and Aviation Security throughout the organization within his/her respective defined operational area, - To implement new regulations and applications concerning Aviation Security according to the operator's activities by following all National and International Aviation Security regulations, - To be responsible for liaison with Civil Aviation Security and Airport Security Authorities, - To manage Safety risks and Security threats to flight operations, - To be responsible for Aviation Security matters in the Head Quarter, company representative offices, Approved Maintenance Organisations and ACC3 Stations, - To distribute security-related information to management and non-management operational personnel by using company communication methods (e-mail, bulletin, reports, training, meeting etc.) to ensure an effective communication throughout the company and all areas where operations are conducted, - To ensure the preparation of Security Training Program and materials in accordance with TR-DGCA Training Directive, relevant national and international regulations. - To ensure the preparation of Airport Security Plans in accordance with the NCASP and to ensure their written approval by relevant Local Governors, - To follow up and ensure the continuity of the approval process of Aviation Security Training Centre and Aviation Security Instructors in the scope of TR-DGCA Training Directive, - To ensure that Security Audits of internal and external services received for the company are carried out according to Compliance Monitoring Program and that corrective actions are taken, if necessary,
+30 Part 2 Security, IATA SeMS and IOSA requirements, - To ensure that Aviation Security is considered as a core element of the Corporate Commitment and that it is implemented in all activities of the company, and to make sure that the necessary security measures are taken in a timely manner to ensure the continuity of Aviation Security, - To ensure the preparation and reviewing of the Air Carrier Security Program (ACSP) in accordance with National (NCASP) and International regulations and its TR-DGCA approval, - To monitor the adequacy of the procedures and compliance with these procedures, ensure that current regulations (SeMS) are carried out, - To determine the lines of Safety and Security accountability throughout the organization within his/her respective defined operational area, - To monitor the performance of Safety, Security and compliance functions and to implement the procedures in accordance with external sources, applicable National and International regulations, original equipment manufacturers, standards of Pegasus Airlines, defined and desired operational safety and security objectives, Pegasus safety and security policies, - To have accountability for Safety and Aviation Security throughout the organization within his/her respective defined operational area, - To implement new regulations and applications concerning Aviation Security according to the operator's activities by following all National and International Aviation Security regulations, - To be responsible for liaison with Civil Aviation Security and Airport Security Authorities, - To manage Safety risks and Security threats to flight operations, - To be responsible for Aviation Security matters in the Head Quarter, company representative offices, Approved Maintenance Organisations and ACC3 Stations, - To distribute security-related information to management and non-management operational personnel by using company communication methods (e-mail, bulletin, reports, training, meeting etc.) to ensure an effective communication throughout the company and all areas where operations are conducted, - To ensure the preparation of Security Training Program and materials in accordance with Turkish Civil Aviation SHT-17.2 - Aviation Security Training and Certification Directive and to ensure their written approval by Turkish DGCA, - To ensure the preparation of Airport Security Plans in accordance with the NCASP and to ensure their written approval by relevant Local Governors, - To follow up and ensure the continuity of the approval process of Aviation Security Training Centre and Aviation Security Instructors in the scope of SHT-17.2 Directive, - To ensure that Security Audits of internal and external services received for the company are carried out according to Compliance Monitoring Program and that corrective actions are taken, if necessary,